 2. Trade Barriers

-There are no barriers to trade for the exchange of good.
+There are no barriers to trade for the exchange of goods.
 Governments implement trade barriers to restrict or discourage the importation or exportation of a particular good.

 3. Trade Balance